 Our universe is not made of stars and planets that are neatly ordered into infinity.
 There are numerous anomalies, strange systems, and wonderful sights all within the observable part of the universe.
 What’s happening over on the other side is anyone’s guess.
 We’ve been taught about the planets in our solar system and we’re quite familiar with them.
 But looking beyond our system, we discover completely unique worlds that defy our scientific theories.
 Let’s take a look at some of the strangest planets found in our universe.

 This is one of the top 3 exoplanets likely to contain life, according to scientists.
 Exoplanets are planets that revolve around other stars.
-Typically, exoplanets are difficult to observe because the glare of the star outshines that of the planet, and so it can’t be captured on telescopes.
+Typically, exoplanets are difficult to observe because the glare of the star outshines that of the planet, and so they can’t be captured on telescopes.
 Gliese 581c orbits a red dwarf star, but it does not rotate on its axis.
 Earth rotates on its axis so we have both day and night wherever we are on the planet.
 Because of this, the side of Gliese 581c that faces its star is extremely hot and the other side is extremely cold.
-There is a narrow strip of habitable region across the planet (right in the center) that is perfect for life.
+There is a narrow strip of a habitable region across the planet (right in the center) that is perfect for life.
 Back in 2008, there was a message sent from our planet toward Gliese 581c, which is 20 light-years away; it’s expected to reach the planet around 2029.

 Subscribe to our Newsletter!